 #CHITCHAT?
 Co-Lead – Dr Simone Schroff

-Dr Judith Rowbotham, Visiting Research Fellow, on the Importance of Heritage
+Dr Judith Rowbotham, Visiting Research Professor, on the Importance of Heritage

 She describes how the work of #CHITCHAT? will show how crime has shaped heritage across Plymouth and the South West of England and emphasises the importance that this understanding can play in developing our future.